- Home

 - Commercial: 10 to 12%

-Can I get a loan from a Chilean bank to finance my investment in Chile?
+Can I get a loan from a Chilean bank?

-How to optimize my investment from a tax point of view?
+How should I optimize my investment from a tax perspective?

-- The sale of a property is subject to VAT at the rate of 19%, if the sale is made within a year of purchase, or if the tax authority considers that you are a usual seller (there is no clear definition of « usual seller », but if you make several buy or sell transactions a year, you are at risk being considered so)
+- Selling a property is subject to 19% VAT if the sale is made within a year of purchase, or if the SII considers you a "habitual seller" (there is no precise definition, but multiple buy/sell transactions in a year puts you at risk).

 Do you want to go more in detail?